Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 Let $\mathbf n$ be a zero of $F$.
 The tangent map of $F$ at $\mathbf n$ with respect to the $\R^{n+1}$ component is

 We wish to show that this tangent map has full rank.
 For dimensional reasons, this is equivalent to its kernel being trivial.
 If $\mathbf k$ belongs to the kernel, then $g(e_i, \mathbf k) = 0$ for all $1 \leq i \leq n$.
 Hence $\mathbf k$ is a normal vector to $N$, and hence parallel to $\mathbf n$.
 If $\mathbf k$ belongs to the kernel of the tangent map then it also holds that $\sigma(\mathbf n, \mathbf k) = 0$.
 When $\mathbf k$ is parallel to $\mathbf n$, this can only happen when $\mathbf k = 0$.
-This shows that the tangent map of the $\R^{n+1}$ component of $F$ has full rank.
-Clearly $N$ has a tangent vector $\mathbf n$ which is a zero of $F$ at the point $p$.
-This means that we can apply Clarke's Implicit Function Theorem (Corollary, p.
-256 in \cite{Clarke}) to conclude that there is a Lipschitz function $\mathbf n$ satisfying $F(q, \mathbf n(q)) = 0$ in a neighborhood of $p$.
+This shows that the tangent map of the $\R^{n+1}$ component of $F$ has full rank at zeros of $F$.
+Clearly there is a vector at $p$ which is a zero of $F$; simply take a normal vector and rescale it.
+This means that we (after choosing a local trivialization of $\left.TM\right|_N$ around $p$) can apply Clarke's Implicit Function Theorem (Corollary, p.\,256 in \cite{Clarke}) to conclude that there is a Lipschitz function $\mathbf n$ satisfying $F(q, \mathbf n(q)) = 0$ in a neighborhood of $p$.
 By shrinking $V$ if necessary, we have then found a Lipschitz normal (with respect to $g$) vector field to $N$ which is of unit length (with respect to $\sigma$).
+By shrinking $V$ further and replacing $\mathbf n$ with $-\mathbf n$ if necessary, we may assume that $\mathbf n$ is past-directed wherever it is causal.

 By considering graphing functions of $N$ and $\mathscr H$ and applying the result about tangent spaces at full-density points described in \autoref{Density differentials} we see that the tangent spaces $T_qN$ and $T_q\mathscr H$ agree at all $q \in \tilde A_\delta$.
 Consider now a point $q \in \tilde A_\delta$.
 By \autoref{TpH is a null hyperplane} the tangent space $T_q\mathscr H$ is a null hyperplane.
 Since $q \in \tilde A_\delta$ we have $T_qN = T_q \mathscr H$, so $T_qN$ is also a null hyperplane.
 The normal vector $\mathbf n_q$ to the null hyperplane $T_qN$ is then null, and any two null vectors in a null hyperplane are parallel, so the vector $\mathbf n_q$ for a point $q \in \tilde A_\delta$ is parallel to any tangent vector of the null geodesic generator through $q$.